 Passive Activity Loss Limitations means that if your business does not “materially participate” in the production of income, then you won’t be able to count most of your losses against other income in the same year.
 Material participation involves actively engaging in business operations, including managing, advising, leasing, and investing.

-Taking the time to educate yourself and seek professional help can help ensure that you properly prepare for tax season and mitigate potential risks and liabilities.
+Educating yourself and seeking professional help can help ensure that you properly prepare for tax season and mitigate potential risks and liabilities.

 " Undoubtedly one of the best eSignature application available in the market right now.
 Would love to recommend Fill. "